 Explore the St. Augustine Forts

 There are two main forts in St. Augustine: Castillo de San Marcos, built in 1695, and Fort Matanzas, built in 1742.
-Both served as protection to the city and are now open as national monuments.
+Both served as protection for the city and are now open as national monuments.
 Each site features musket demonstrations and is open every day of the year except Thanksgiving and Christmas.

 St. Augustine Lighthouse